 "I have never eaten such a wonderful meal.
 Your ability to cook over a campfire ought to get you on some TV show."

-"I've been a true admirer of your work for as long as you've decided curmudgeonly to have an online presence with both your art nude and erotic websites."
+"I've been a true admirer of your work for as long as you've decided curmudgeonly to have an online presence with your art nude website."

 "I learned one thing working with you.
 You are all bark and no bite."